Follow Your Arrow: Music and lyrics

-The song is in the key of F major with a main chord pattern of F – D_{m} – B– G_{m} – C and a vocal range between F_{3} and C_{5}.
+The song is in the key of F major with a main chord pattern of F – Dm – B– Gm – C and a vocal range between F_{3} and C_{5}.
 It is in a 4/4 time signature with a moderate tempo.

 Suggesting that any given choice will elicit criticism from others, the narrator states that one's best course is to remain true to oneself ("follow your arrow").
 One line within the chorus ("Kiss lots of boys / or kiss lots of girls, if that's something you're into") includes support of the LGBTQ community.

 Critical reception

 "Follow Your Arrow" has been acclaimed by most critics since its release, despite receiving initial criticism from some conservative groups.
-Billboard listed "Follow Your Arrow" at number two on its list of the "20 Best Songs of 2013", saying that "you didn't have to be a hardcore country fan to boogie along to Kacey Musgraves' exuberant call to make lots of noise and kiss lots of boys — or lots of girls, if that's something you're into."
+Billboard listed "Follow Your Arrow" at number two on its list of the "20 Best Songs of 2013", saying that "you didn't have to be a hardcore country fan to boogie along to Kacey Musgraves' exuberant call to make lots of noise and kiss lots of boys—or lots of girls, if that's something you're into."
 Rolling Stone ranked the song at number 39 on its 2014 list of the "100 Greatest Country Songs of All Time".
 The magazine also ranked it eight on its 2019 list of the "100 Best Songs of the 2010s".
 In a 2024 update, Rolling Stone listed it at number 36 on its "200 Greatest Country Songs of All Time" list.
 "Follow Your Arrow" won Song of the Year at the 2014 Country Music Association Awards.

 At the 2013 Country Music Association Awards, they censored the famous line "Roll up a joint" because they deemed it too controversial for primetime television.
 "Follow Your Arrow" received mixed reviews from some conservatives due to some of the song's lyrics, as they claimed the country tune was "an attack on Christians", while others called it a "sign of [a] shift in country music".